PhatHNguyen/Verilog_Projects/README.md

-Verilog Projects Repository
+# Verilog Projects Repository

-This repository contains a collection of my personal Verilog projects.
-Each project demonstrates a key concept in hardware design, including finite state machines (FSM), controllers, arithmetic units, and more.
-Below is an overview of the projects available:
+This repository contains a collection of Verilog projects developed as part of my coursework and personal exploration of digital design.
+Each project demonstrates key concepts in hardware design, including controllers, communication protocols, memory management, and arithmetic operations.

-Projects Overview
+## Projects Overview

-UART Transmitter and Receiver:
+### 1. Double Dabble
+A Verilog implementation of the Double Dabble algorithm, used to convert binary values to Binary-Coded Decimal (BCD) format.

+### 2. FIFO Buffer
+A first-in, first-out (FIFO) buffer implementation for temporary data storage, demonstrating efficient data management in hardware designs.

+### 3. SPI Communication
+An SPI (Serial Peripheral Interface) communication module that facilitates data exchange between devices, such as microcontrollers and sensors, using a synchronous communication protocol.

+### 4. SRAM Verilog
+An implementation of a static RAM (SRAM) controller, allowing efficient read/write operations to and from external memory.

+### 5. UART
 Full implementation of UART communication, including both transmission and reception of data, providing a foundation for serial communication in digital systems.

-SRAM:
-Implementation of a static RAM (SRAM) controller, allowing efficient read/write operations from external memory.
-FIFO Buffer:
-A first-in, first-out (FIFO) buffer implementation for temporary data storage, demonstrating efficient data management in hardware designs.
-Unsigned Division Module:
+### 6. Unsigned Division
 Implementation of an efficient unsigned division algorithm in Verilog, demonstrating arithmetic computation without built-in hardware division.

+## Getting Started

+Each project includes its own folder with the Verilog source files, simulation testbenches, and documentation.
+To run or modify the projects, you'll need:

+- An FPGA development environment (such as Xilinx Vivado or Intel Quartus)
+- A supported FPGA board (e.g., Xilinx or Intel FPGA)
+- Simulation tools for testing and verification (e.g., ModelSim)

+Feel free to explore the projects and adapt them for your own learning or development purposes.